 During those times, this small mountain community was diverse, largely self-sufficient, and content with sparse luxuries.

-Along with “Horn in the West,” a play set during the War for Independence, the Hickory Ridge Museum is the work of the Southern Appalachian Historical Association.
+Along with “Horn in the West,” a play set during the War for Independence, the Hickory Ridge History Museum is the work of the Southern Appalachian Historical Association.
 The organization strives to “explore, preserve, and share the region’s rich cultural heritage.”

 3. Ski the Slopes

-North Carolina may not be the first location to comes to mind when snow skiing is on the agenda.
-But there are several great ski resorts in NC, the best of which are all within 30 minutes of downtown Boone.
+North Carolina may not be the first location that comes to mind for skiing the slopes.
+But there are many great ski resorts in NC, the best of which are all located within 30 minutes of downtown Boone.

 From late November through March, Boone (and the surrounding High Country) turns into one of the most popular snow skiing destinations on the Eastern seaboard.

 There are three of the state’s top ski resorts nearby– Appalachian Ski Mountain, Beech Mountain Resort, and Sugar Mountain Resort.
-Skiing their slopes ranks high amongst the best things to do in Boone NC in winter.
+Skiing their slopes easily ranks high among the best things to do in Boone NC in winter.

 4. Drive The Blue Ridge Parkway